 Julius Urban and his co-founder Michael Bach are part of the next generation of entrepreneurs that their native country, Germany needs.

 If you read the Global Entrepreneurship Monitor (GEM) report, this is made especially obvious.
 In 2020, the German Total early-stage Entrepreneurial Activity rate (TEA) decreased (from 7.6% in 2019 to 4.8% in 2020) to one of the lowest TEA rates among GEM European economies.
 Of the respondents involved in TEA, three-quarters indicated that they saw no opportunities resulting from the pandemic.

 What?
 How can one of the most life-altering events in recent history not be bursting with opportunity?
 Reading these stats isn’t very heartening.
 But, luckily, this customer story is about German entrepreneurs not following the crowd and actually being entrepreneurial.

-Unfortunately, despite wanting to charge ahead, Julius and Michael were still anchored to Germany’s backwards bureaucracy.
-This is a story about that.
+Unfortunately, despite wanting to charge ahead, Julius and Michael were still anchored to Germany’s backward bureaucracy.
+This is a story about just that.

 As the pandemic hit the world, remote working was going mainstream.
-But, many businesses had the problem of needing to do some things in person while still keeping things social distant.
+However, many businesses had the problem of needing to do some things in person while still keeping things socially distant.
 And, so, hybrid workplaces became a thing.